andriusdgt/helloworld-kotlin/README.md

 ## Setup

-To build the project run commands:
+To build the project run command:

 ```
 ./gradlew clean build